zhanglongqi/zhanglongqi.github.com/_posts/2014-11-02-blog-domain-name-setting.md

 After a while, you can verify your setting by `dig` command:

 ```
-# longqi at zlq in ~/jekyll/benhuan.github.com on git:master o [23:34:31]
 $ dig blog.longqi.pro +nostats +nocomments +nocmd

 ; <<>> DiG 9.9.5-3-Ubuntu <<>> blog.longqi.pro +nostats +nocomments +nocmd